beyounic/node-gnip-powertrack/README.md

 Copy `config-sample.js` into `config.js` end edit it by adding your Gnip PowerTrack url, RulesAPI url and your credentials.
 Additionally you can also specify the socket.io port on which the server will be listening (default is `5000`).

+When using the normalized stream format, you also have access to rules that generated a specific activity.
+To prevent overflows you can optionally rate limit rules.
+If rate limiting is on, every `interval` milliseconds for every rule that generated at least an activity the system will evaluate the volume of activities being generated; all rules with a volumne greater than `max` will be removed and an `overflow` event will be emitted.

 ```javascript
 module.exports = {
   gnip: {